โIntegration

 Sometimes it is necessary to adjust our system's behavior in runtime, depending on gameplay situations.

-In the Scriptable Animation System it is implemented primarily via the Input System:
+In the FPS Animation Framework it is implemented primarily via the Input System:

 In the example above, we toggle the Playables systems and stabilization based on the sprinting status.
 You can adjust custom properties in a similar way, depending on the requirements of your project.